Computers are like robots. They are good at doing things over and over and over and over again.

 end

-statement keeps checking the expression
+The while statement keeps checking the expression

-then it stops looping and goes on to the rest of the programThis is fairly complicated, so let's stop here and make sure to understand everything that's happening in this little program.
+true then it loops backfalse then it stops looping and goes on to the rest of the programThis is fairly complicated, so let's stop here and make sure to understand everything that's happening in this little program.

-breakdown (pt.1)count = 1
+while breakdown (pt.1)count = 1

-creates a variable named count
+creates a variable named count and sets its value to 1.

 while count <= 4

-starts a loop and immediately compares count
+starts a loop and immediately compares count to 4.

-, so we continue with the loop.
+1 is less than 4, so the expression is true, so we continue with the loop.

-breakdown (pt.2) puts count.to_s + " potato"
+while breakdown (pt.2) puts count.to_s + " potato"

 prints the current value of count (and the word "potato").